-The essence of our base Silicon Designer product is to have a model describing documents that will render the same in a web browser exactly as it will with InDesign Server, XMPie, or Scene7 (any of which can render high quality print output).
+The essence of our base Silicon Designer product is to have a model describing documents that will render the same in a web browser exactly as it will with Adobe InDesign Server (which renders the highest quality print output).
 By taking this approach, user experience is instantaneous: as you edit in real time on the canvas, or via a form seeing the canvas update instantly, you can be confident that the print output will match what you see on the screen.
 This is a much better experience than waiting around for a preview to come back.

 That said, there are a few contexts in which you may wish to hit the server to render output:

 - Thumbnails are often a requirement – for example when you see a greeting card you personalized in your shopping cart, it is preferable to have the thumbnail reflect your personalization.
 Not everyone does this, but most do this if they can afford to.
 So for thumbnails alone, you may hit InDesign Server to get back an image.
 It is possible to create thumbnails on the client and send them back, yet the internet connection and client bandwidth make this risky to rely on for all users.